Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 Can I Use White Vinegar Instead of Apple Cider Vinegar to Clean the Dishwasher?

 White vinegar works just the same as apple cider vinegar.
-So, you can use any of them as an alternative to the other.
+So, you can use it as an alternative to the other.
 Both have low acid content, unlike different types of vinegar.
-White vinegar has 5 to 10% acid properties, while apple cider vinegar has 5 to 6% acid concentrations which are both safe to use in your dishwasher.
+White vinegar has 5 to 10% acid properties, while apple cider vinegar has 5 to 6% acid concentrations.
+Both are safe to use in your dishwasher.

 Can I Use Bleach Instead of Apple Cider Vinegar to Clean the Dishwasher?